-- 1. content-based retrieval,
+- content-based retrieval

-- 2. ontology-based retrieval, and
+- ontology-based retrieval

-- 3. hybrid retrieval, which builds upon the combination of the two aforementioned methods.
+- hybrid retrieval, which builds upon the combination of the two aforementioned methods.

-In the remainder of this section, the technical details of the three different flavors of the search engine will be discussed.
+In the remainder of this section, the technical details of the three different flavours of the search engine will be discussed.

-2.1 Combining Visual and Semantic Information
+2.1 Combining visual and semantic information

 The main objective behind this retrieval model is to allow a user to complement a query primarily addressed using one of the visual or semantic mode with the other.
 With a view to supporting such functionality, the hybrid search engine provides a novel retrieval method, in which both visual and ontology search are employed for the same query.
 The novel retrieval method, employed by the model, automatically combines different types of search results, and complements content-based search with ontology-based search and vice versa.
 Starting with one mode, information arising from the complementary mode is used to enhance the results.
-The additional results presented are considered to be a set of recommendations for the user by broadening the desirable query and they are generated in a transparent way.
+The additional results presented, are considered to be a set of recommendations, which are generated in a transparent to the user way and they are visually or semantically related to the initial results, broadening in that way the desirable query.
 It is important to note that the hybrid engine generates the new queries involved to retrieve more results in a way transparent to the user.
 The final result sets are integrated and are presented to the user in a unified manner.
-This retrieval model is based on the combination of this two main retrieval techniques.
-The hybrid output can be produced either with a semantic based query either with a visual search.
-The produced output is considered to be a set of recommendations for the user by broadening the desirable query and illustrating results which are visually or semantically related to the initial results.

 The mathematical model of the hybrid retrieval system is described below for both cases.
-Lets assume that the function $Sem(data{rdf},q{sem})$ is producing the desired output given the data and the query based on the semantic data formed in RDF4 language by retrieving the results from the Knowledge Base:
+We assume that the function $Sem(data{rdf}, q{sem})$ is producing the desired output (i.e., the artefacts that satisfy the query) given the RDF data stored in the knowledge base and the semantic query: